 Of course, the coronavirus pandemic turned this trend into a necessity for many.
 A study by Gartner at the end of March 2020 found that 88% of organizations were encouraging or requiring their employees to work from home.
 In the months that followed, big-name brands like Facebook, Twitter, Square, Slack, Shopify, Upwork, and more announced their shift towards a remote-first working environment.

-Is your sales team remote in 2020?
+Is your sales team remote?
 Were you already doing remote sales before the pandemic hit?
 Are you the new sales manager in charge of guiding and training a remote sales team?

 If so, then this guide is for you, and here’s what you’re about to discover:

 Learn how to define your key requirements for remote sales reps, hire for culture fit, and set up processes for hiring that you can repeat and scale.

 Sales managers need to set the kind of goals their reps can actually reach.
 Learn why performance goals work, how to set clear KPIs, as well tips on building an atmosphere of accountability and autonomy in your sales team.

 Maintaining high-energy in a remote setting may be difficult, but not impossible.
 Get proven advice from today’s top sales managers on setting clear expectations, making 1:1s and team meetings more productive, enabling peer learning for your team, and more.

 A remote team’s tool stack should empower them to do their jobs better, not slow them down.
 Get a glimpse of today’s top tools for customer relationship management, prospecting, enablement, communication, and more.